LennertMertens/cisco-cybersecurity/chapter1.md

 New Laws: Enacting new laws to discourage cyberattacks and data breaches.
 These laws have severe penalties to punish cyber criminals caught carrying out illegal actions.

 ## 1.3 Common threats
+### 1.3.1 Threat arena's
+#### 1.3.1.2 Types of Personal Records
+Medical Records
+Education Records
+Employment and Financial Records

+#### 1.3.1.3 Threats to Internet Services
+There are many essential technical services needed for a network, and ultimately the Internet, to operate.
+These services include routing, addressing, domain naming, and database management.
+These services also serve as prime targets for cyber criminals.
+Criminals use packet-sniffing tools to capture data streams over a network.

+With DNS spoofing (or DNS cache poisoning), the criminal introduces false data into a DNS resolver’s cache.
+DNS servers redirect traffic for a specific domain to the criminal’s computer, instead of the legitimate owner of the domain.

+Packet forgery (or packet injection) interferes with an established network communication by constructing packets to appear as if they are part of a communication.
+Packet forgery allows a criminal to disrupt or intercept packets.
+This process enables the criminal to hijack an authorized connection or denies an individual’s ability to use certain network services.
+Cyber professionals call this a man-in-the-middle attack.

 ## 1.4 Spreading Cybersecurity threats